-Joey Marie Horton is the Executive Director of the North Country Family Health Center.
+Joey Marie Horton is the Chief Executive Officer of the North Country Family Health Center.
 Joey Marie was born and raised in the North Country and has a profound love for the region.
 She feels incredibly privileged to be able to work and live in such an amazing part of the country.
-As Executive Director, Joey Marie is responsible for the day-to-day operation of the organization and works with Health Center staff to ensure the Health Center carries out its mission to improve the health, wellness, and quality of life of individuals in our community by providing accessible, high quality, affordable, patient-centered, and integrated health services.
+As Chief Executive Officer, Joey Marie is responsible for the day-to-day operation of the organization and works with Health Center staff to ensure the Health Center carries out its mission to improve the health, wellness, and quality of life of individuals in our community by providing accessible, high quality, affordable, patient-centered, and integrated health services.
 Joey Marie returned permanently to the Health Center in 2014 as she worked for the organization from 2007 to 2012 in its School-Based Health Program.

 Previously, Joey Marie held the position of Deputy Director of Fort Drum Regional Health Planning Organization, a not-for-profit organization with a mission of building a strong North Country healthcare system by analyzing the existing healthcare system, identifying gaps, and leveraging resources to fill those gaps.
 While at FDRHPO, Joey Marie led the organization’s telemedicine strategy and also held the position of Network Director of North Country Healthcare Providers, a multi-hospital rural health network in Northern New York.
 Prior to that Joey Marie held the role of Co-Executive Director of the New York School-Based Health Alliance, a statewide, not-for-profit organization which advocates on behalf of New York’s over 200 School-Based Health Centers.